 Why Correct CAD ICD-10 Coding Matters

-• It affects insurance claims: Incorrect coding can result in denied claims or higher out-of-pocket costs for patients.
+Incorrect coding can result in denied insurance claims or higher out-of-pocket costs for patients.
+This financial burden can complicate care and deter individuals from seeking necessary treatments.

 The 7 Early Warning Signs of Incorrect CAD ICD-10 Coding